-The Messages feature in Open LMS is the main method you should use to contact me.
-I will check the course website every weekday and respond to your questions within 24 hours.
+My email address, not the Messages feature in Open LMS, is the main method you should use to contact me.
+I check my email daily and will respond to your questions within 24 hours.
 It may take longer than 24 hours for a response if you submit a message over the weekend.
+The message feature in Open LMS is only visible to me if I am in Open LMS, it may take longer for me to get back to you if I use this feature.
+For any question that needs an immediate response, please email me.